Tomas Ledin discography: Singles and charted songs

 The following list includes the singles which were released by Tomas Ledin as well as other songs that managed to reach one of the two most important radio charts in Sweden, Svensktoppen and Trackslistan.
-It is important to note that not all of the listed titles were released as physical singles.
+Not all of the listed titles were released as physical singles.
 If a song only appears on one of the radio charts and did not show up on the sales chart, it is a good indication that it wasn't available as a physical single, other than promo-releases.

 In order to show how popular an artist like Tomas Ledin was and is in Sweden, the inclusion of the most important radio charts is necessary.
 As Stefan Heiding, author of several charts books, put it: "only these lists show how popular an artist or a song really was".